 CULTIVATING COMMUNITY AT ROUNDABOUT MEADOWS

-Come help us start our second season at our Community Farm!
-Learn more about the farm and volunteer opportunities at https://www.pecva.org/farm.
+Come help us start our third season at our Community Farm!
 Even though it’s still chilly outside, we and our partners at Loudoun Hunger Relief are getting excited for spring at the Community Farm at Roundabout Meadows and growing food for those in need!
 Seeding for the upcoming growing season will kick off in February.
 Volunteers are the backbone of our efforts at the Community Farm, so please considering spending a few hours helping out!
 We’re thrilled with the progress that the farm has made in its first year of operations.
 Come out to Roundabout Meadows to help make 2020 even more successful!

 RESTORING CONNECTIONS AT WHITEOAK CANYON